-Element Letter Element Name Definition Allowable Values Α. Total number of members who were continuously enrolled in the MMP who had at least one outpatient visit or telephonic evaluation during the reporting period.
-Total number of members who were continuously enrolled in the MMP during the current reporting period who had at least one outpatient visit or telephonic evaluation during the reporting period.
-Field Type: Numeric B. Total number of members sampled that met the inclusion criteria.
+Element Letter Element Name Definition Allowable Values A. Total number of members who were continuously enrolled in the MMP who had at least one outpatient visit, telephonic evaluation, or e-visit or virtual check-in during the reporting period.
+Total number of members who were continuously enrolled in the MMP during the current reporting period who had at least one outpatient visit, telephonic evaluation, or e-visit or virtual check-in during the reporting period.
+Field Type: Numeric В. Total number of members sampled that met the inclusion criteria.
 Of the total reported in A, the number of members sampled that met inclusion criteria.
 Field type: Numeric Note: Is a subset of A. C. Total number of members who were screened for clinical depression using an age-appropriate standardized screening tool at least once during the reporting period.
 Of the total reported in B, the number of members who were screened for clinical depression using an age-appropriate standardized screening tool at least once during the reporting period.
 Field Type: Numeric Note: Is a subset of B. D. Total number of members who screened positive for clinical depression during the reporting period.
 Of the total reported in C, the number of members who screened positive for clinical depression during the reporting period.
 Field Type: Numeric Note: Is a subset of C. E. Total number of members who had a follow-up plan documented within 30 days of the positive depression finding.
 Of the total reported in D, the number of members who had a follow-up plan documented within 30 days of the positive depression finding.
 Field Type; Numeric Note: Is a subset of D.

 - B. QA Checks/Thresholds procedures used by CMS and the state to establish benchmarks in order to identify outliers or data that are potentially erroneous. - CMS and the state will perform an outlier analysis. - As data are received from MMPs over time, CMS and the state will apply threshold checks. - C. Edits and Validation Checks validation checks that should be performed by each MMP prior to data submission. - MMPs should validate that data element B is less than or equal to data element A. - MMPs should validate that data element C is less than or equal to data element B. - MMPs should validate that data element D is less than or equal to data element C. - MMPs should validate that data element E is less than or equal to data element D. - D. Analysis how CMS and the state will evaluate reported data, as well as how other data sources may be monitored.
-CMS and the state will evaluate the percentage of members: - Continuously enrolled in the MMP during the current reporting period with at least one outpatient visit or telephonic evaluation during the current reporting period who were screened for clinical depression using an age-appropriate standardized screening tool at least once during the reporting period. - Percentage = (C / B) 100 - Positively screened for clinical depression who had a follow-up plan documented within 30 days of the positive depression finding during the reporting period. - Percentage = (E / D) 100 - E. Notes additional clarifications to a reporting section.
+CMS and the state will evaluate the percentage of members: - Continuously enrolled in the MMP during the current reporting period with at least one outpatient visit, telephonic evaluation, or e-visit or virtual check-in during the current reporting period who were screened for clinical depression using an age-appropriate standardized screening tool at least once during the reporting period. - Percentage = (C / B) 100 - Positively screened for clinical depression who had a follow-up plan documented within 30 days of the positive depression finding during the reporting period. - Percentage = (E / D) 100 - E. Notes additional clarifications to a reporting section.
 This section incorporates previously answered frequently asked questions.